 The Center has established progression dates for children.
-These will typically happen at each semester and at the beginning of the summer.
+Each child will move to the next room on their birthday.
 An exception to this rule is for infants that are walking.
 Children will also be assessed by their developmental growth by their teacher and the Center Director.
 As children become eligible for moving dates parents will be provided with information concerning these moves.
 Each child will be assessed individually.